 11.2.2.1 Settlement of RUC Available Payment

 Scheduling Coordinators shall receive RUC Availability Payments for all eligible capacity awarded in the RUC process.
-Resource Adequacy Capacity and capacity from RMR Units dispatched under its RMR Contract in the DAM are not eligible for RUC Availability Payments.
+Resource Adequacy Capacity and RMR Capacity are not eligible for RUC Availability Payments in the DAM.
 The RUC Availability Payment shall be calculated for each resource based on the product of the RUC Price and the RUC Availability Quantity for the relevant Settlement Period.
 The RUC Availability Payment amounts are allocated through the RUC Compensation Costs allocation in Section 11.8.6.5.

 11.2.2.2 Rescission of RUC Availability Payment